kinbiko/mentoring/students/jstonham/README.md

 In MVC frameworks, the model and view are decoupled.
 This means they don't interact with each other and can therefore be updated independently of each other.

-Examples of MVC frameworks are Rails (written in Ruby) and Sails.js (written in Node.js).
+Examples of MVC frameworks are Rails (written in Ruby) and Spring MVC (written in Java).